G-921X8GCVEM

 A lady postpartum, relaxing during her lochia flow in some long grass, with flowers laying on her chest.

 Lochia is something that many women have never heard of, even if they're expecting a baby.
-Being armed with information, knowing what to expect, can help you to transition into this postpartum period without any surprises.
+Being armed with information, knowing what to expect, can help you transition into this postpartum period without any surprises.

 What is Lochia?